irsyad11/fastify-boilerplate/readme.md

 ## Getting started
-this is a Starter KIT that creater made, to help future develepor to create an new backend application using javascript with framework Fastify this utilize another package like :
+this is a Starter KIT that creator made, to help future develepor to create an new backend application using javascript with framework Fastify this utilize another package like :
 1. JWT